my days in UK, Singapore and Myanmar

 Previous Research

 Brunel University London: 2021-2023: I worked as a Research Fellow in Energy Efficiency in Residential Buildings, and contributed to the development of the PRELUDE project at Brunel University London.
 My main responsibility for the PRELUDE project is to deliver comfort/IAQ prediction using the climate correlation models, validate and demonstrate the concept in relevant environments, and develop the integration and technical implementation in the real-world operational environment.
+This method translates sophisticated building operations and user behaviours to a user-friendly eco-feedback design and promotes pro-environmental behaviours and behaviour change strategies through participatory and occupant-centric designs in both smart and conventional homes.

 University of Nottingham 2019-2021: I worked as a part-time research associate for Nottingham 2028 Carbon Neutral Housing (CN28) project.
 My responsibility for CN28 Nottingham was to analyse the EPC data set to get some realistic figures of the housing stocks, and then the simulation study was designed to inform how far carbon emission can be offset by improving building energy efficiency.